12 min read

 Laravel Multi-Tenancy: Database vs Subdomain vs Path Routing Strategies

-Compare Laravel multi-tenancy approaches: database isolation, subdomain routing, and path routing with Spatie's package for optimal SaaS architecture.
+Compare Laravel multi-tenancy approaches: database isolation, subdomain routing, and path routing.
+Pros, cons, and implementation code for each.

 Laravel Multi-Tenancy: Database vs Subdomain vs Path Routing Strategies

 Building a SaaS product?
 You'll hit the multi-tenancy decision faster than you expect.
-I learned this the hard way when scaling StudyLab from 10 to 500+ schools.
+I learned this the hard way scaling a client's edtech platform from 10 to 500+ schools.
 One client's data mixing with another's isn't just embarrassing, it's a compliance nightmare and potential lawsuit.

 Multi-tenancy in Laravel means serving multiple customers (tenants) from a single application while keeping their data completely isolated.
 Think Shopify stores, where thousands of shops run on shared infrastructure but never see each other's orders.
 The architecture you pick now will determine how easily you scale later.